South Africa - Africa

 • Keep evenings flexible

-A stronger first route in Johannesburg usually means one named anchor like Maboneng, Constitution Hill, and Rosebank logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Johannesburg usually means one named anchor like Constitution Hill plus a nearby district block in Johannesburg city center, Johannesburg main arrival area, and Johannesburg evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Rosebank dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for The Bioscope and let the rest of the route stay compact.

 Evenings in Johannesburg are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.